 Is Costa Rica a good destination for beginner birders?

 Absolutely.
 Costa Rica is one of the best places in the world to get into birding.
-Local guides are knowledgeable and patient, and even beginners can easily spot toucans, hummingbirds, motmots, and quetzals.
+Even beginners can easily spot toucans, hummingbirds, motmots, and quetzals, especially with a local guide.

 Should I rent a car for this itinerary?

 Yes.
-While shuttle buses and transfers are available, having a rental car gives you maximum flexibility to explore early morning birding spots and off-the-beaten-path trails.
+While shuttle buses and transfers are available, a rental car gives you the most flexibility for early morning birding, scenic stops, and quieter nature trails.
 We have used RentalCars.com and been happy with the experience.
 Here’s everything you need to know about driving in Costa Rica.

 Where should I stay in each location?

-We spent many hours doing the research and reading the reviews so we can make solid recommendations for each area.
+We spent many hours researching and reading reviews so we could make solid recommendations for each area.
 Many of these properties are surrounded by nature and offer excellent on-site birding.

 Do I need to book tours in advance?

 Yes, especially for national park entries and specialized birding tours.
-Manuel Antonio National Park, the Monteverde Cloud Forest, and Caño Negro tours often sell out in high season.
-Book as early as possible using the links provided above.
+Manuel Antonio National Park, the Monteverde Cloud Forest, and Caño Negro tours can all sell out in high season.

 More Info on Costa Rica